metabitj/metabitj.github.io/site.md

 The purpose of this website is to keep all the notes (**only those notes that you receive from your C.R. via email**) and papers in an organized way.
 Now, you don't have to worry about getting the notes or last year papers.
 Just visit the website and download whatever you need.
 At this point (9 Dec, 2016), the database is incomplete.

-The files from the website will be downloaded in a `.zip` format.
-Many softwares are available for both desktops and phones to extract the zip files.
+The files from the website will be downloaded in `.zip` format.
 The database (notes and previous year papers) is stored in a Dropbox account.

-#### Database structure (Dropbox Account):

-- B.E.
-	- Semester
-		- CSE (if applicable)
-			- Subject 1
-				- Notes (if available)
-				- Papers
-					- 2016
-					- 2015 (if available)
-			- ...
-		-  ...
-	- ...

-The subject list will contain both theory and practical subjects.
+The subject list (of any semester and stream, if applicable) will contain both theory and practical subjects.
 Some practical subjects are omitted if question papers are not available.

 #### Website structure **(Important)**: